Understanding your financial challenges ... first-hand

 Owning an annuity as part of your investment strategy is the only way to protect your investment while earning interest that is based on the growth of the market.

-Annuities: Annuities can offer an effective way to manage your assets for retirement.
-They earn competitive returns based upon your risk tolerance, and all earnings are tax deferred until you make a withdrawal or begin receiving an annuity income.
-Some annuities offer guarantees related to income, death benefits and custodial care benefits.
+Annuities: An annuity can offer an effective way to manage your assets for retirement.
+The earnings offer competitive returns based upon your risk tolerance, and all earnings are tax deferred until you make a withdrawal or begin receiving an annuity income (if you choose).
+Some annuities offer guarantees related to income options, death benefits and custodial care benefits for homecare, facility care or other custodial care needs.

 Fixed: Fixed annuities are essentially CD-like investments issued by insurance companies.
-Like CDs, they pay guaranteed rates of interest, in many cases higher than bank CDs.
+Similar to a CD, fixed annuities pay guaranteed rates of interest, in many cases higher than bank CDs.
 Fixed annuities can be deferred, to receive payouts in the future, or immediate, to begin receiving payments immediately.

-Fixed-Indexed: A fixed-indexed annuity is a type of annuity that grows at the greater of a) an annual, guaranteed minimum rate of return; or b) the return from a specified stock market index (such as the S&P 500®, the Russell 2000®, the Dow Real Estate Index®, Gold Index® and Barclay’s Armour II Volatility Control Index®).
+Fixed-Indexed: A fixed-indexed annuity is a type of annuity that grows at the greater of a) an annual, guaranteed minimum rate of return; or b) the return from a specified stock market index (such as the S&P 500®, the Russell 2000®, the Dow Real Estate Index®, Gold Index® and Barclay’s Armour II Volatility Control Index®, Morgan Stanley Diversified Select Index®, CROCII® Index to name a few).

 Multi-Year Guaranteed Annuity: (MYGA) is an annuity issued with a guaranteed interest rate period which is equal to the length of time that surrender charges last.

-SPIA-Single Premium Immediate Annuity: With a SPIA you select an income payment in which you DO NOT have control of the lump-sum of the money as you begin receiving payments, either monthly, quarterly, semi-annually or annually.
-Here are various ways that you can structure your payments:
+SPIA-Single Premium Immediate Annuity: Remember the analogy of a SPIA-similar in structure to a traditional pension.
+When your strategy includes a SPIA you select an income payment in which you do not maintain control of the principle sum of money.
+You begin by receiving payments either monthly, quarterly, semi-annually or annually.
+Here are some of the ways that you can structure your payments if a SPIA is part of your strategy:

 What is the tax treatment of annuities?

 Income riders vary greatly by company and then by product.
 There are some that offer 5%, 6%, 7%, 8%, 10% and even 14% guaranteed income account growth annually.
-Some grow interest compounding while others are simple interest.
-Some have payout percentages based on age and others are a flat percentage no matter what is the age of the contract owner.
-Some have cash value fees ranging from .0050% to 2% annually and some do not have any internal fees.
+Some grow interest compounding while others earn simple interest.
+Some have payout percentages based on age and others are a flat percentage no matter what the age of the contract owner is at time of income payout.
+Some annuities have cash value fees ranging from .0050% to 2% annually and some do not have any internal fees.
 The one thing they all have in common is that they all provide a guaranteed lifetime income based on the financial strength of the issuing insurance company.
 Not all Income riders are the same.

 What Is an Income Rider?